yousiftouma/mlnet-exercise/README.md

 Go to OnnxObjectDetection/ML/OnnxModelConfigurator.

 From task 1, we got the information with us that the ONNX model expected input on the form 3x416x416 of floats.

+(Think about what those numbers represent in relation to an image)

 This means we somehow need to make sure the image is of the correct size, as well as transformed to a 3d array of floats before being fed to the actual model.